2 Stocks to Buy as States Shut Down — Again

-So, the big news is: Is there going to be a stimulus package No. 2 or not?
-From the lows of March 2020, stocks had been warring.
+So, since March 2020, stocks had been warring.
 There’s been a fantastic rally off the lows.
 By the way, folks, this is despite terrible earnings and revenue, and business getting kicked in the teeth.
 The market turned around and started to soar.

 The government did its job.
 Really, the Fed did its job, opening up the spigots and letting out cash, and this way kept the system moving.
 But now, all that’s about to run out.
 What’s next?